 quarter of year-on-year declines.

-consumer spending going toward smartphones.
+tablets, and more consumer spending going toward smartphones.

 Microsoft's new Windows 8 actually deterred potential PC

 buyers, IDC said, as users felt they could not afford

 touch-screen models required to make the most of Windows 8, even